salvipeter/quadfit/new.md

 1. Subdivide the boundary curves and insert them into the respective quad patches.

-1. Add extra knots and fit with all the remaining control points.
+1. Add extra knots (set by `cubic-fit`) and fit with all the remaining control points.

 1. Ensure exact C0 continuity along the inner boundaries by taking the mean of the control points of the adjacent quads.